-This year sees the Rugby World Cup sweep into Asia for the very first time, with Japan hosting the ninth ever tournament.
-From 20 September to 2 November, all eyes will be on each of the dozen Japanese host cities and their respective stadiums.
+2019 saw the Rugby World Cup sweep into Asia for the very first time, with Japan hosting the ninth ever tournament.
+From 20 September to 2 November, all eyes were on each of the dozen Japanese host cities and their respective stadiums.

-From well-known Tokyo and Osaka, to lesser-known Japanese gems like Kyushu and Kansai, there's plenty more than just the rugby to think about.
-And handily, all the venues are surrounded a wealth of things to see and do, with each host city and region proving its well worth a visit.
+From well-known Tokyo and Osaka, to lesser-known Japanese gems like Kyushu and Kansai, there's always been plenty more than just the rugby to think about.
+Each host city and region proves it well worth a visit, with a wealth of things to see and do.

-Japan’s second largest city isn’t happy with playing second fiddle, and is using the World Cup as an opportunity to showcase its charms.
+Japan’s second largest city isn’t happy with playing second fiddle, and used the World Cup as an opportunity to showcase its charms.
 It’s a metropolis on a human scale, that is handily less than 30 minutes by train from Tokyo.

 A relatively unassuming fishing village as recently as the 19th century, today Yokohama is a bustling city, where first timers will feel a little less Lost In Translation than in Tokyo.

 In recent years, its old docklands have been reinvented as a shopping, dining and leisure oasis.
 History buffs can check out the Yokohama Port Museum and culture vultures can enjoy the Yokohama Museum of Art.
 Noodle fans?
 Yes, we know you're out there.
 For you, it has to be the CupNoodles Museum, where you get to conjure up your own treat.